 I think this last point deserves some praise.

 There’s value in Apple Music’s approach to recommending slightly unusual songs

-I got into this same rut, with my Daily Mixes sending me down a rabbit hole of songs I was hearing over and over and over again.
+I got into this same rut, with my Daily Mixes sending me down a rabbit hole of songs I was hearing repeatedly.
 “Yes, I like that song, but how about something else?” was a common refrain.

 Apple Music suffers less of that because recommendations are keen to include things that sit on the edges.
 And as my political science professor at IU was fond of saying: “Things are always most interesting at the extremes.”
 The exception was some of my early Get Up mixes, which turned out to be limited because my listening was limited.
 More on that in a moment.

-And the other day Apple Music suggested a pop/alternative song performed by Little Nas X that I’d probably never have gravitated toward, but in the moment, I thought, “I kinda like this.”
+And the other day, Apple Music suggested a pop/alternative song performed by Little Nas X that I’d probably never have gravitated toward, but in the moment, I thought, “I kinda like this.”
 That’s a good thing.
-Too bad it required me to redefine my expectations and open up a bit.
+Shame on me that it required me to redefine my expectations and open up a bit.